acooney613/acooney613.github.io/_posts/2023-11-17-post-dataclean.md

 With the MLB experiencing this decline, I decided to look into some potential factors that contribute to fan attendance for any given team.
 I gathered and scraped data from 2003 to 2022 in my attempt to dive into this issue further.
 Through this blog post I will demonstrate the code that I used to create my dataset, and in my next post I will dive into my analysis of the data collected.

 In total I created and combined 5 seperate datasets.
 I created a payroll, an attendance, a season, a stadium, and a population dataset in order to get all the information I felt would be most useful in exploring this topic.
 I used python's pandas and BeautifulSoup to collect and clean the data.
-I gathered data from multiple different webistes and location as we will explore below.
+I gathered data from multiple different websites and locations as we will explore below.
 For each of the datasets described below I have linked both the CSV file created from my python code as well as the full code I used to scrape and clean that dataset.

 ## Data Collection